This is a true story that was shared with me as part of my Sonder Stories series. Names have been changed to protect identities.

 News of Tom’s brothers’ death made its way back to the small town where Tom lived with his two sisters and ten year old brother.
 Barefoot children played with a deflated soccer ball in the trash-filled streets of Bac Lieu.
 Tom would spend the next four years avoiding his father’s slaps and hits as much as he could.
 His sisters were never hit; they could do no wrong.
 But Tom and his remaining older brother?
 Tom cowered under his father’s repeated punches while his mother placed her body over his sisters protect them from seeing Tom getting beat.

 It was 1979 when there came an opportunity for Tom to make his own escape from the turmoil continuing in Vietnam.
 All he had to do was get to the Philippines…where there were refugee camps ran by the United Nations.
-Once he reached the camps, he would be given a chance at new lives if he could find sponsorship into the United States…there was news of a Vietnamese gentleman who had already escaped to America and who wanted to “do right” by sponsoring two children into the United States.
+Once he reached the camps, he would be given a chance at a new life if he could find sponsorship into the United States…there was news of a Vietnamese gentleman who had already escaped to America and who wanted to “do right” by sponsoring two children into the United States.
 So twelve year old Tom and one older sister put their trust in this stranger and began their journey.

 They left in the middle of the night, just like their brothers did four years prior.
 They snuck through the village and reached the small boat that would take them from the coast of southern Vietnam to the Philippines by way of the Gulf of Thailand and the South China Sea.